-Executive Committee members are subject to minimum shareholding requirements (CEO 300%, other 200% of ABS).
+Executive Committee members are subject to minimum shareholding requirements (CEO 300%, other members 200% of annual base salary).

 Remuneration policy and principles

 In order to ensure the company's success and to maintain its position as market leader, it is critical to attract, develop and retain the right talents.
 Barry Callebaut's remuneration programs are designed to support this fundamental objective and are based on the following principles: